Mighty Long Fall

 We'll just see about that.

-With uncharacteristic urgency, he rushed to her doorway and cautiously stepped through.
-A strong emotion, one that he had be denying himself for months now, twisted his stomach.
+With uncharacteristic urgency, Levi rushed to her doorway and cautiously stepped through.
+A potent emotion, one that he’d denied himself for months now, twisted his stomach.

 He was unable to mask his shock upon looking at the complete disaster that was her living room.
 Furniture was cut to pieces, and there were shards of porcelain littering the ground.
 Touching nothing, Leviticus took a few more hurried steps into the room, his highly polished black shoes keeping carefully out of the debris as he nervously approached her.
-Unaware his mouth was agape, he was relieved to hear her heart still beating rhythmically as she lay unconscious on the torn-up sofa.
+Unaware his mouth was agape, he was relieved to hear her heart still beating rhythmically as she lay unconscious on the torn-up sofa, her dress from the night before ripped and dirty.

 Knowing Madeline was now out of physical danger, his emerald eyes began to cloud over with rage.
 From the strong scent of decay in the room, he knew what had done this, but now he wanted to know who.
 Closing his eyes, he began to cycle through the layers of scents in the room.